-- Level 1: Vector-vector (e.g., dot product) - Level 2: Matrix-vector (e.g., matrix-vector multiply) - Level 3: Matrix-matrix (e.g., matrix-matrix multiply) - Many linear algebra packages, including LAPACK, ScaLAPACK and PETSc, are built on top of BLAS. - Most supercomputer vendors have versions of BLAS that are highly tuned for their platforms.
+- Level 1: Vector-vector (for example, dot product) - Level 2: Matrix-vector (for example, matrix-vector multiply) - Level 3: Matrix-matrix (for example, matrix-matrix multiply) - Many linear algebra packages, including LAPACK, ScaLAPACK and PETSc, are built on top of BLAS. - Most supercomputer vendors have versions of BLAS that are highly tuned for their platforms.